 - California Verbal Learning (CVLT): This test focuses on verbal learning and recollection.
 It involves presenting a list of words to the individual and assessing their ability to recall and recognize them.

 - Rey-Osterrieth Complex Figure (ROCFT): This measure evaluates visuospatial recollection.
 After a delay, participants are asked to copy a complex geometric figure and then reproduce it.
+This measure is helpful in short and medium-term memory loss testing.

 - Trail Making: While not exclusively a memory test, Trail Making assesses cognitive flexibility, visual attention, and task-switching, which are related to recollection functions.

 - Mini-Mental State Examination (MMSE): This brief screening tool is often used to assess cognitive impairment and includes questions related to orientation, recollection, and attention.
+It is often central to memory loss testing.

 Our selection of instruments depends on the specific goals of the assessment and the person being assessed.